catppuccin/chrome/README.md

 3. Type `chrome://extensions` in the address bar
 4. Select the "Developer mode" checkbox
 5. Click the "Load unpacked" button
-6. Choose the selected theme directory from `src`:
+6. Choose the selected accent from the theme directory from `src`:
     - 🌻 Chrome-catppuccin-latte
     - 🪴 Chrome-catppuccin-frappe
     - 🌺 Chrome-catppuccin-macchiato